Non-Comedogenic Oils and Why They're Essential for Acne-Prone Skin

 Sunflower Seed Oil

-Sunflower seed oil is another great option for you acne-prone folks out there.
+Sunflower seed oil is another great option for you acne-prone folks out there or those with sensitive skin.
 With a comedogenic rating of 0, and thick enough to play well as part of a blend with other lightweight oils, it won’t sit like a heavy mask on your face.
 It’s also brimming with fatty acids, beta-carotene, antioxidants, and vitamin E… and it has a secret talent: it can actually help exfoliate and unclog pores, too!
 (8)

 Argan Oil